The Book of Whys

 A Children's Book Council January 2023 Hot Off the Press selection!

-“This witty, irreverent poetry collection grew out of Rodari's 1950s newspaper-column responses to Italian children who took him up on his offer: ‘Everything has a reason why: just ask me and I'II reply.’”
+“This witty, irreverent poetry collection grew out of Rodari's 1950s newspaper-column responses to Italian children who took him up on his offer: ‘Everything has a reason why: just ask me and I'll reply.’”
 New York Times

 “Rodari (1920-80), his country’s most celebrated 20th-century writer for children, took questions sent in by young readers over the course of several years to l’Unità, the newspaper of the Italian Communist Party.
 A selection of these entries, smoothly translated by Antony Shugaar and illustrated with zest and humor by JooHee Yoon, appears in The Book of Whys, a beguiling volume suited for sampling rather than for reading straight through… Rodari tackles all these questions with respect for the innocence and curiosity of his unseen interlocutors but without pandering or (mostly) showing his politics… His answers usually had two parts: one chatty and factual, the other jocose and poetic.
 Addressing the question of why river water is murky, Rodari writes that ‘as rivers descend from mountains, … they load themselves up with mud and debris, which they release into the sea.’
 To accompany this very sensible explanation, he offers a ditty about all the famous rivers (the Thames, the Tiber, the Indus and others) meeting in the middle, as it were, and becoming subsumed and anonymous as their waters ‘swirl waves of brine.’”
 Wall Street Journal